RollandMichael7/XBeeIOC/README.md

 If your XStick is connected to the same computer running the IOC, use 'localhost'.

 After setting up the port, change the scans at the bottom of st.cmd to scan the correct PV names.
-Modify configure/RELEASE to point to your EPICS base, asyn and stream installations then run 'make' to compile.
+Modify configure/RELEASE to point to your EPICS base, asyn and stream installations then run ```install.sh``` to compile.
 Your IOC is now ready to run!